 In fact, on the contrary, quite close to the end of his time on earth, Jesus told his followers to sell their cloaks and buy a sword!
 (See previous post.)
 Thus, they had at least some personal assets at that late stage.

 If I look ahead into the happenings in the months and years following Jesus' resurrection and ascension, I see the followers using "treasure" to help one another.
 So, in Jerusalem: They sold property and possessions to give to anyone who had need (Acts 2:45 NIV).
 I see Paul able to travel and stay and tell people the Good News of Jesus.
 Partly Paul funded himself by working in his trade.
 He had resources.
 Paul was able to take up a collection for believers back in Judaea and deliver it to them.
-I do not see the believers stripping themselves of everything in order to become poor.
+I do not see the believers stripping themselves of everything in order to become poor!

 Paul encouraged the believers in Corinth to be generous to the needy believers who shared their faith in Jesus: For you know the grace of our Lord Jesus Christ: Though he was rich, for your sake he became poor, so that by his poverty you might become rich (2 Corinthians 8:9 CSB).
 His poverty; our enrichment.

 Near the end of Jesus' earthly life he defended a woman's generous action and said: You will always have the poor among you, but you will not always have me” (John 12:8, NLT).
 That is evidently true, whatever may be our system of benefits.
+(See further below for Jesus' poor programme.)

 So, wealth (possessions and money), may be used well.
 Wealth may be a trap.

-So, I think it is clear that Jesus did not intend his followers to be greedy wealthy, nor to be penniless beggars.
+So, in summary, I think it is clear that Jesus did not intend his followers to be greedy wealthy, nor to be penniless beggars.
 It is clear Jesus wanted and invites everyone to join with him, to be his follower.
 It is also clear that Jesus paid the price to make it possible to receive eternal life.

+The young man wanted eternal life?
 It is possible to receive eternal life.
 So said Jesus: “Truly I tell you, anyone who hears my word and believes him who sent me has eternal life and will not come under judgment but has passed from death to life (John 5:24 CSB).
 So also: I give them eternal life, and they will never perish.
 No one will snatch them out of my hand (John 10:28 CSB).
 It has already happened!
 This mortal body yet remains to put on immortality but the transfer to eternal life has taken place for all who believe.

 Paul the convert become apostle put it very succinctly: Sin pays off with death.
 But God's gift is eternal life given by Jesus Christ our Lord (Romans 6:23 CEV).
 The gift is so much better than the wage earned!
 No comparison!